 - 1. From the View menu, select Map Navigation. - 2.
 Scroll through the maps to select the one which will have rules. - 3.
-In the upper right corner of the Map dialog box, click Design and then Edit Maps.
-The Map Configuration dialog box opens. - 4.
+In the upper right corner of the Map dialog box, click Edit Maps.
+The Edit Maps dialog box opens. - 4.
 Click the Rules tab.
 From the right pane listing the rules, drag and drop your rules to the map with your mouse. - 5.
 Click OK to save settings.